288: No Such Thing As An Elephant In The Airport

 I read that there was a scientist called Angela Collar.
 She spent nine years trying to work out how you wouldn't have to kill the sturgeon in order to extract the eggs.

 And I believe it was her who pioneered it.
-It could be wrong.
+Could be wrong.

-Maybe multiple people around the world had the same idea.
+Maybe multiple people around the world have the same idea.
 But the process isn't just doing what you said with the incision.

 They give the sturgeons an ultrasound to see if they're ready.
 And then they have a protein administered, which you're talking about, which releases the eggs.

-And then they massage them out like a toothpaste.
+And then they massage them out like a toothpaste shoe.
 Yeah.

-I think they have to give them ultrasounds anyway because there's no way of telling if they're male or female.
+I think they have to give them older towns anyway because there's no way of telling if they're male or female.
 So you need to make sure that you've got female fish.

 So you have to check their innards anyway.
 Check you've got the right gonads.